 Connected Families employees who work with parents are Certified Life Coaches.
-Each coach has an additional expertise to help clients, i.e. experience with at-risk teens, marriage and family therapy degree, occupational therapy background, expertise in adoption issues, training in solution focused methods, etc. Through our years of varied experiences, we’ve developed comprehensive resources that will enhance your coaching sessions.
+Each coach has additional expertise to help clients, i.e. experience with at-risk teens, marriage and family therapy degree, occupational therapy background, expertise in adoption and attachment, training in solution-focused practice, etc. Through our years of varied experiences, we’ve developed comprehensive resources that will enhance your coaching sessions.

-Most importantly, we’ve all struggled in our parenting and bring grace, understanding and encouragement into our coaching.
+Most importantly, we’ve each struggled in our own parenting and bring grace, understanding and encouragement into our coaching.

 Who is coaching for?

-- Parents who want to get on the “same page,” and are in need of a plan.
+- Parents who want to get on the “same page” with each other, and are in need of a plan.

 - Parents who are starting to see troubling behaviors in their kids and don’t know what to do.

-- Parents who are discouraged by the endless cycle of misbehavior-punish-misbehavior-punish, and can feel their kids hearts turning away from them.
+- Parents who are discouraged by the endless cycle of misbehavior-punish-misbehavior-punish, and can feel a growing wall of resentment.

 - Parents who see their child developing a negative self-identity in response to struggling with misbehavior.